-Rosa Parks is considered an icon of the fight for equality and civil rights for her refusal to give up her seat in the "colored section" of a bus in Montgomery, Alabama, sparking the yearlong Montgomery Bus Boycott in 1955.
+Rosa Parks is rightly considered an icon of the fight for equality and civil rights for her refusal to give up her seat to a white man on a crowded Montgomery, Alabama, bus, sparking the yearlong Montgomery Bus Boycott in 1955.

 On a hot summer morning in 1854, Jennings, who played the organ at the First Colored American Congregational Church, near the Bowery in southern Manhattan, was on her way to Sunday services.
 Horse-drawn streetcars were the public transportation of the day, and most of the lines operated separate cars for white and Black riders.
 African-Americans could board a whites-only car, but only if no white passengers objected.